overnest/strongsalt-crypto-go/rest-service/README.md

 The server will respond with data for you to validate.
 Deserialize the kdf, use the password to generate a key, decrypt the ciphertext and compare it to the plaintext.

+### Responding to a pull
-Then create new data to send back to the server, using the same key.
+Create new data to send back to the server, using the key that was sent to you.
 The initial response from the server contains a transaction number, which you must send back.
 Send this data to:
 `http://localhost:8084/pullResponse`
 The server will validate the data you sent, and if something doesn't work it will return status code 500.